hatsumatsu/instygram_via_webhooks/readme.md

 Do you have the IFTTT Maker recipe installed? https://ifttt.com/recipes/397411-instagrams-in-wordpress-via-webhooks

 Did you change "yourserver.com" in the IFTTT recipe to reflect your own server?

+> How does this validate that incoming JSONs are in fact from IFTTT?

+It doesn’t.
+If this is necessary, desirable, or necessary, please chime in on the Github Issues.